openshift-labs/learn-katacoda/middleware/pipelines/8trigger-pipeline.md

 [deploy : oc] deploymentconfig.apps.openshift.io/nodejs-ex rolled out

 While the pipeline run is executing, you can take a look at how you can visualize a pipeline run through the OpenShift web console in the next section.
 Leave the logs running so that you can confirm the successful deployment message when the pipeline run finishes.

-Clear the terminal without the running logs before continuing:

-clear